ViralTexts/gtr-clusters/clusters/StarSpangledBanner.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-m even the &quot;old house furni­
-ture&quot; of the Rhine, surround himself
-with the sweet and tender associations

-of &quot;Fatherland,&quot; and wheresoever he

-may be the great names of German his­
-tory shine like stars In the heaven
-above him.
-And the Irishman, though

-the political existence of his country
-is merged in a kingdom whose rule he

-may abhor, yet still do the chords oi
-his heart vibrate responsive to the

-tn.naa nf the ham of Erin, and the

-lowly shamrock 1b dearer to his soul
-than the fame-crowning lanrel, the

-love-breathing myrtle, or storm-dar-

-THE STAR-SPANGLED BANNER.
-BY FRANCIS SCOTT KEY.
 O say, can you see, by the dawn&#x27;s early
 light,
 What so proudly we hall&#x27;d at the twi­